hammerheim-game/hammerheim-rules/6-optional-rules.md

 Chaos have a sort of semi-reverence for these mindless beasts, and the Skaven have long been adept at training and using the products of wyrdstone-induced mutation.
-When the hero ‘Spawns’, any armour they were wearing is lost in the storm of violent mutation that overtakes the unfortunate warrior.
+When the hero ‘Spawns’, any armor they were wearing is lost in the storm of violent mutation that overtakes the unfortunate warrior.
 Weapons and equipment are abandoned by the creature, however, and may be reclaimed by the